Does Harvard superscore the SAT?

 Total 1460 1580 1520

 According to the admissions data, the majority of students who are accepted into Harvard fall within the top 7% of all students nationally on the SAT.
-Half of the students who were accepted to Harvard had scores between 720 and 780 on the evidence-based reading and writing section of the exam, while the remaining students had scored either below 720 or above 780.
+Half of the students accepted to Harvard scored between 720 and 780 on the evidence-based reading and writing section of the exam, while the remaining students scored below 720 or above 780.

-On the mathematics portion of the exam, half of the students who were accepted had scores between 740 and 800, while the other half had scores below 740 or above 800.
+Half of the accepted students had scores between 740 and 800 on the mathematics portion of the exam, while the other half had scores below 740 or above 800.
 At Harvard University, applicants with a composite SAT score of 1580 or higher will have a better chance of being accepted than those with lower scores.

 However, in light of the COVID-19 outbreak, Harvard and the other schools in the Ivy League have decided to make taking the optional SAT or ACT a requirement for students applying to their schools in the year 2025.